Zverik/15minute/README.md

     var currentProfile = 'bike';

-To check how it looks, run `python -m http.server` in the directory with the files, and open the URL it shows when started.
+To check how it looks, run `python -m http.server` in the directory with the files, and open the URL it shows (try http://127.0.0.1:8000/) when started.
 To publish, just deploy the two files (html and json) somewhere, e.g. on GitHub Pages.

 If you've got more files, you can use the single html file with a query parameter: e.g. `https://somewhere/?tallinn` to show data from `tallinn.json` in the same directory.